Pierre Méchain: Life

-With his surveying skills, he worked on maps of Northern Italy and Germany after this, but his most important mapping work was geodetic: the determination of the southern part of the meridian arc of the Earth's surface between Dunkirk and Barcelona beginning in 1791.
+With his surveying skills, Méchain worked on maps of Northern Italy and Germany after this, but his most important mapping work was geodetic: the determination of the southern part of the meridian arc of the Earth's surface between Dunkirk and Barcelona beginning in 1791.
 This measurement would become the basis of the metric system's unit of length, the meter.
 He encountered numerous difficulties on this project, largely stemming from the effects of the French Revolution.
 He was arrested after it was suspected his instruments were weapons, he was interned in Barcelona after war broke out between France and Spain, and his property in Paris was confiscated during The Terror.
 He was released from Spain to live in Italy, then returned home in 1795.

 A particularly intriguing fact about this project was that Méchain was uncertain of the precision of his measurements owing to anomalous results in verifying his latitude by astronomical observation.
-Ultimately, the distance from the pole to the equator, which Méchain and his associate Jean Baptiste Joseph Delambre had intended to be exactly ten million meters (or ten thousand kilometres), was determined in the late 20th century by space satellites to be 10,002,290 meters.
-This small error of 2,290 meters equals 1.423 statute miles; the error in such a large measurement amounts to 14½ inches per statute mile.
-It represents in each meter an error of approximately 0.23 millimetres – slightly more than the width of a single strand of human hair.
+Ultimately, the distance from the pole to the equator, which Méchain and his associate Jean Baptiste Joseph Delambre had intended to be exactly ten million meters (or ten thousand kilometres), was determined in the late 20th century by space satellites to be 10,002,290 metres.
+This small error of 2,290 metres equals 1.423 statute miles; the error in such a large measurement amounts to 14½ inches per statute mile.
+It represents in each metre an error of approximately 0.23 millimetres – slightly more than the width of a single strand of human hair.
 This discrepancy is sometimes mentioned as "Méchain's error", with the suggestion that the tiny variation in the length of the meridian (not detected for nearly two hundred years) can be attributed to Méchain's calculations.
-But analysis of Méchain's figures reveals that Méchain consistently kept the discrepancy very tiny, essentially forcing his individual reported measurements to appear more precise and consistent than would be reasonably expected of a survey involving more than a hundred measurements of mostly rough country using 18th century equipment; Méchain's putative error did not affect the final value of the length of the meter nor the measurement of the meridian.
+But analysis of Méchain's figures reveals that Méchain consistently kept the discrepancy very tiny, essentially forcing his individual reported measurements to appear more precise and consistent than would be reasonably expected of a survey involving more than a hundred measurements of mostly rough country using 18th-century equipment; Méchain's putative error did not affect the final value of the length of the metre nor the measurement of the meridian.

-From 1799, he was the director of the Paris Observatory.
+From 1799, Méchain was the director of the Paris Observatory.

 Continuing doubts about his measurements of the Dunkirk-Barcelona arc led him to return to that work.
 This took him back to Spain in 1804, where he caught yellow fever and died in Castellón de la Plana.